 1. CASE MANAGEMENT

 Most disciplinary cases and sanctions are created automatically, based on events on confirmed match reports, such as red cards.
-Beyond automated cases initiated in the course of competitions, our disciplinary module supports manual submission of different types of „off-the-pitch“ cases and manual assignment of sanctions.
+Beyond automated cases initiated in the course of competitions, our disciplinary module supports the manual submission of different types of „off-the-pitch“ cases and the manual assignment of sanctions.
 The offender can be an individual (e.g. player, coach) or an organization (e.g. club).

 Disciplinary cases hold all necessary information related to infringement, offender, type of infringement, competition if the infringement was committed during the match, and any description.
 All information captured in the disciplinary case helps the disciplinary body to make informed decisions and assign appropriate disciplinary sanctions to offenders.

 After the sanctions have been assigned and the case has been decided upon, the club can appeal the decision, and submit any information and upload documents to support the appeal.
 The disciplinary body then makes the second instance and final decision.

 It is possible to categorize the cases based on articles of the Disciplinary Code of the Governing Body.
 After each case is assigned to an article, the association can base disciplinary reports on the articles/categories of cases and related sanctions.